mrcgrtz/styleguide/README.md

 <a name="js-content-type"></a>
 ### HTTP content type

-Always use the `application/javascript` content type with a UTF-8
+You MUST use the `application/javascript` content type with a UTF-8
 encoding:

 ```